Nuclearfossil/openxr-dx11/docs/OpenXR Tutorials/03 - Basic Initialization - Part 1.md

 # Our Project
 ## Project Setting
 I like to have all my additional library includes and lib files in a globally accessible place.
-Thus, I tend to use package managers like `VCXPROJ` or `Conan` to manage all that.
+Thus, I tend to use package managers like [VCPKG](https://vcpkg.io/en/index.html) or [Conan](https://conan.io/) to manage all that.
 However, I don't want to force the reader to use one of those package managers, so I create two folders called `include` and `libs` to store those additional files:
 ![[Pasted image 20230210085201.png]]
 ![[Pasted image 20230210085219.png]]
 If you're more comfortable using package managers, that's a far easier way to go.